DeltaManiac/deltamaniac.github.io/vault/dailybyte.d4.md

 ---
 id: 03eyZc0twc2pjdAY6FnIl
-title: Day 4
+title: Capitalized Properly ??
 desc: ''
 updated: 1628434950340
 created: 1628212076920
 nav_order: 4
 ---

 # Problem

 This question is asked by Google.

 Given a string, return whether or not it uses capitalization correctly.
 A string correctly uses capitalization if all letters are capitalized, no letters are capitalized, or only the first letter is capitalized.

 Ex: Given the following strings...